aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-techniques/adjust-contrast/_index.md

 ## Convert PSD to TIFF Using Aspose.PSD

+`TiffOptions` lets you specify TIFF‑specific settings such as bits per sample, compression type, and photometric interpretation.
 ```java
 // Create an instance of TiffOptions for the resultant image
 TiffOptions tiffOptions = new TiffOptions(TiffExpectedFormat.Default);